ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 When you view a task in HTML mode, there are some additional hyperlinks at the
 bottom:

-- |info_external| **Task help.** Shows you information about the task.
+- |info_external| **Task help.** Shows you general information about the task.

+- |info_internal| **Task details.** Shows you information about the task's data structure.

 - **View raw data:** |xml| **XML** \| |json| **FHIR**.
 This shows you the raw structure as XML, or JSON-formatted FHIR format, including stored data and calculated fields such as summary scores.

-  One useful feature is that all fields have an associated comment, and these comments are displayed in the XML.

-  You can also view comments and other helpful details about the data structure of every task in the task details -- see :`Task list <task_list>`.
+  All fields have an associated comment, and these comments are displayed in the XML.
+You can also view these comments, and other helpful details about the data structure of every task, in the task details -- see :ref:`Task list
+  <task_list>`.

 - **View anonymised version:** |html_anonymous| **HTML** \| |pdf_anonymous|
   **PDF**.
 This shows you a version with patient identification details hidden.
-  It is not guaranteed to be free of identifying material, though; it makes no effort to remove patient details from free text, for example [#crate]_.
+  It is not guaranteed to be free of identifying material, though; for example, it makes no effort to remove patient details from free text [#crate]_.

-- (Administrators have additional options; see :ref:`administrative options
+- Administrators have additional options; see :ref:`administrative options
-  <task_admin>`.)
+  <task_admin>`.

 - |pdf_identifiable| **View PDF**.
 A link to the PDF version.